 According to paragraph 1, Article 32 of the ENI CBC Implementing Rules, expenditure declared by the beneficiary in support of a payment request shall be examined by an auditor or by a competent public officer being independent from the beneficiary.
-In Slovakia and Romania 'public officers' are called as 'national controllers', as in the ENPI 2007-2013 programme.
+In the Member States 'public officers' are called as 'national controllers', as in the ENPI 2007-2013 programme.

-In Slovakia and Romania, the body performing the national controllers' task is the same institution as the Control Contact Point.
-CCPs in MSs will not get involved in 2nd level control tasks, which is conducted by the Managing Authority and delegated to the JTS.
+In the Member States, the body performing the national controllers' task is the same institution as the Control Contact Point.
+CCPs in the Member States will not get involved in 2nd level control tasks, which is conducted by the Managing Authority and delegated to the JTS.

-In case of Ukraine and Hungary, a decentralized system will be applied, meaning the Ukrainian and Hungarian Control Contact Point will establish a list of professional auditors certified to conduct verifications.
+In case of Ukraine, a decentralized system will be applied, meaning the Ukrainian Control Contact Point will establish a list of professional auditors certified to conduct verifications.
 The auditors shall meet the requirements set out in Article 32 of the ENI CBC Implementing Rules.